East Riding and Hull

 Hospital Death (Clinical Procedures and medical management) related deaths

-Concerns summary Inadequate hospital discharge summaries and a lack of GP follow-up procedures for recently discharged patients led to missed referrals for critical care.
+Concerns summary (AI summary) Inadequate hospital discharge summaries and a lack of GP follow-up procedures for recently discharged patients led to missed referrals for critical care.
 There was also an over-reliance on private care with insufficient oversight.

 Ethel Reed